Suggested links

 Follow-Up Treatment for Hydrocodone Addiction

 Having withdrawal symptoms is usually a sign of opioid dependence or addiction.
-Treating hydrocodone is possible, and detoxing from the medication is only the start.
+It is possible to break an addiction to hydrocodone, and detoxing from the medication is only the start.

 After detox, you may enter either an inpatient rehab program or an outpatient program to address your addiction.

 If your opiate addiction is less severe, outpatient treatment may suffice.
-This type of treatment offers many of the same approaches as inpatient care without the overnight stay requirement.
+Outpatient substance abuse treatment offers many of the same approaches as inpatient care without the overnight stay requirement.

 Aftercare for Opioid Addiction Recovery